BhavyaKohli/bhavyakohli.github.io/_pages/home.md

 ---
 \[Site under construction\]

-I am currently a PhD student working with [Prof. Biplab Sikdar](https://scholar.google.com/citations?user=UR6fy_AAAAAJ) on security and privacy in machine learning, at the National University of Singapore.
-I graduated with a B.Tech in Electrical Engineering and M.Tech in Artificial Intelligence from Indian Institute of Technology (IIT) Bombay in August 2025.
-There, I worked with [Prof. Abir De](https://abir-de.github.io/) on information retrieval.
-Part of this work has recently been accepted at AISTATS 2026 (pending camera-ready).
-In the past, I have worked with [Prof. Oliver Bringmann](https://scholar.google.com/citations?hl=en&user=pk53ZkAAAAAJ) on developing an edge-device-compatible framework involving temporal convolutions and viterbi decoding for seizure detection.
+I am currently a PhD student working with [Prof. Biplab Sikdar](https://scholar.google.com/citations?user=UR6fy_AAAAAJ) at the National University of Singapore.
+I graduated with a B.Tech in Electrical Engineering and M.Tech in Artificial Intelligence from Indian Institute of Technology (IIT) Bombay in July 2025.
+There, I worked with [Prof. Abir De](https://abir-de.github.io/) on information retrieval using learned permutation matrices and exploring graph summarization using information theoreitc techniques.
+Part of this work has recently been accepted at AISTATS 2026.

+In the past, I have worked on firmware attestation in IoT, explored neuromorphic computing for AI, and interned under [Prof. Oliver Bringmann](https://scholar.google.com/citations?hl=en&user=pk53ZkAAAAAJ) on developing an edge-device-compatible framework involving temporal convolutions and viterbi decoding for seizure detection.

 My broad research focus at the moment is to use machine learning as an interpretable efficient tool to cover for inefficient parts of complex algorithms.
-To that end, I try to develop frameworks which work closely with theory, with the machine learning parts being used in key areas with a targeted purpose and not simply as large end-to-end black-boxes.
+To that end, I try to develop frameworks that work closely with theory, and use machine learning in key areas with a targeted purpose, not simply as large end-to-end black-boxes.

 You can find a list of my publications [here](https://scholar.google.com/citations?user=P4vK5dAAAAAJ), and explore my projects on [my GitHub](https://github.com/BhavyaKohli).